Understanding Your Child's Toileting Behaviors with Pediatric Pelvic Floor Therapy: Overactive vs. Underactive Bladder

 What is it?

-Overactive bladder occurs when the bladder muscles (called the detrusor muscle) contract too frequently or during inappropriate times (ex: when the bladder is not completely full).
+Overactive bladder activity occurs when the bladder muscles (called the detrusor muscle) contract too frequently or when the bladder is not completely full.
 This can lead to a sudden, intense urge to urinate and lead to accidents if the child can’t reach the bathroom in time.
+Children may also have difficulty controlling their pelvic floor muscles, which can affect both urine and bowel movements, making it harder to maintain continence and increasing the risk of constipation or incomplete evacuation.

 Common signs?